 Fouad Khalaf is an emeritus professor of drilling engineering and rock mechanics in the petroleum engineering department of the Faculty of Engineering, Cairo University (CUFE).
 He holds a BS degree in petroleum engineering from Cairo University, 1963, a doctorat de specialite in applied mathematics and rock mechanics, 1970, and a docteur és science in applied physics, 1975 from the University of Grenoble, France.
 Khalaf as extensive industrial experience in drilling engineering and has held many key positions at the Gulf of Suez Petroleum Company and Petrobel between 1977 and 2001.

-Khalaf started the Ford's Foundation's Program: Pathways to Higher Education 2001–2003, a project for initiating underprivileged university graduates to lifelong learning; the Tempus Program Risk in 2002, which became the sustainable Risk Engineering Diploma (RED) at the Faculty of Engineering, Cairo University and will be an MS degree in September 2012.
+Khalaf started the Ford's Foundation's Program: Pathways to Higher Education 2001–2003, a project for initiating underprivileged university graduates to lifelong learning; the Tempus Program Risk in 2002, which became the sustainable Risk Engineering Diploma (RED) at the Faculty of Engineering, Cairo University.
 He is also the founder of the Risk Management Society (RMS), an NGO, whose mission is to enhance risk perception in communities outside of universities.
 He has been a member of the engineering subcommittee of the Supreme Council of Egyptian universities since 2005.

 Khalaf is actively involved in delivering selective continuing education to the industry in topics such as petroleum engineering, rock mechanics, oil and gas transportation, technical and report writing in English, petroleum economics, management, human resource management, systems thinking and creativity, and risk management.
 He has written for many technical publications and supervised academic research in areas such as drilling, rock mechanics, HR, technical writing, and risk management.